 In the Garage Under a Platform Bed

-If you have a fixed bed layout with a garage, the empty space underneath is the best place to store outdoor gear.
+If you have a fixed bed with a garage, the empty space underneath is the best place to store outdoor gear.
 Since your gear will be used outdoors, making it accessible from outside is highly useful.
 Plus, a garage space typically has the most capacity of any van storage option, so you can keep larger items like bicycles inside a of secure from weather and potential threats.

 In a Rooftop Storage Box

-For those who don’t have enough space in their van interiors, rooftop storage boxes (or storage for the top of vans) offers a solution.
+For those who don’t have enough space in their van interiors, rooftop storage boxes (or storage for the top of vans) offer a solution.
 This method involves storing gear in a box that’s connected to the rooftop.
 Not only is van top storage a great way to save space, but it also promotes cleanliness.
 If your gear gets dirty, keeping it outside helps prevent the interior from becoming unsanitary.

 Before you store anything above your vehicle, make sure your van can support its weight.
 You should also be prepared to exert some effort into removing and reloading the gear whenever you wish to use it.